A Collection of Old-Time Banjo Tabs, Fiddle Transcriptions

 About This Site

-We like a variety of styles of old time including the gritty modal one chord tunes, the notey midwestern tunes, the serious tunes, the cute tunes, and the dorky tunes.
+We like a variety of styles of old time including the gritty modal one chord tunes, the notey midwestern tunes, the serious tunes, the sweet tunes, and the dorky tunes.
 There is no doubt that it's good to learn by ear and be able to play a tune you don't know.
 But don't let anybody tell you that it's wrong to use notation or tab.
 It's a tool to document, learn, and share.
 I figured if we were going to spend all that time working up the tunes and putting them into tab and notation we might as well share.
 So...there you go.
 Hopefully you'll find something you like.